Withdrawing from Residence, Before Move-In Day

 A forfeited residence deposit cannot be applied to other outstanding university accounts or transferred to the residence account of another student.
 In order to withdraw from residence, you must notify the Residence Admissions Office by completing the Cancellation Step on the online residence application.

-To Withdraw from Residence, You Must Complete the Following Steps:
+To Withdraw from Residence Before Move-In, You Must Complete the Following Steps:

 You will receive an e-mail from our residence system notifying you that the cancellation was successfully completed.